JuliaOpt/LinQuadOptInterface.jl/README.md

 # LinQuadOptInterface.jl

-LinQuadOptInterface is a intermediate wrapper designed to bridge low-level Integer Linear and Quadratic solvers.
-I provides access to many MathOptInterface functionalities mainly related to problem modifications:
+LinQuadOptInterface (LQOI) is a intermediate wrapper designed to bridge low-level Integer Linear and Quadratic solvers.
+It provides access to many MathOptInterface functionalities mainly related to problem modifications:

 1. add constraints/variables 1-by-1 and in batches
 2. remove constraints/variables